meeeejin/til/mysql/tpcc-mysql.md

 ## Mounting devices

 Before installing and loading the database, you should mount the devices to store the database files.
-We will **separate data and log files on separate devices**.
-Placing both data and (transaction) log files on the same device can cause contention for that device, resulting in poor performance.
+We will *separate data and log files on separate devices*.
+Placing both DATA AND (transaction) LOG files on the same device can cause contention for that device, resulting in poor performance.
 Also, by placing the log files on the separate device, it ensures full recovery when the data device crashes.

 1. First, list the partitions on your system.
-And check the device names (e.g., `/dev/nvme0n1` for data files, and `/dev/sda` for log files) to mount:
+And check the device names (e.g., `/dev/nvme0n1`, `/dev/sda`) to mount:

 ```bash
 $ sudo fdisk -l